Who qualifies:

 Plasma is the straw colored, liquid portion of the blood that is mainly composed of water.
 It contains the antibodies that are used to make positive controls in diagnostic test kits.

-Donations are made at a Access Biologicals’s FDA licensed plasma collection centers by an experienced healthcare professional.
+Donations are made at an Access Biologicals’s FDA licensed plasma collection center by an experienced healthcare professional.
 The plasmapheresis process usually only takes about an hour.
-Before donating a unit of plasma, it is best to drink plenty of non-caffeinated fluids such as water.
-Coffee, tea and other caffeine containing liquids should be avoid due to their diuretic action.
+Before donating a unit of plasma, it is best to drink plenty of non-caffeinated fluids, such as water.
+Coffee, tea, and other caffeine containing liquids should be avoided due to their diuretic action.